jrorrison/crawler/README.md

 * Scaling up of page processing tasks
 * Resilience e.g. if we crash how can we pick up where we started?
 * Proper logging of errors
-* Optimistation and use of cache headers eg. if-modified-since
+* Optimistation and use of things like cache headers eg. if-modified-since
 * How to throttle requests
-* Preventing infinate crawl loops
+* Reliable prevention of infinate crawl loops